 Global Health Governance and Commercialisation of Public Health in India: Actors, Institutions and the Dialectics of Global and Local

 Democracy and Transparency in the Indian State: The Making of the Right to Information Act

 The Politics of Reconstruction and Development in Sri Lanka: Transnational Commitments to Social Change

 This book offers a fresh perspective on gender debates in Nepal and analyses how the international migration of the first generation of professional female Nepali nurses has been a catalyst for social change.
-Through an unprecedented access to study participants in Nepal (source country) following...
+With unprecedented access to study participants in Nepal (the source country),...

 April 10, 2019

 The book illuminates the spatial utopianism of South Asian anti-colonial texts by showing how they refuse colonial spatial imaginaries to re-imagine the British Indian colony as the postcolony in diverse and contested ways.
 Focusing on the literary field of South Asia between, largely, the 1860s...

 August 20, 2018

 Global health governance has been the subject of wide scholarship, more recently brought to the fore by priorities for global health defined by the Sustainable Development Agenda.
 The health landscape itself has changed dramatically in the last two decades, shaped by cross-border flows of capital,...

 August 10, 2018